tofay/mediagoblin-indexedsearch/README.rst

 ..
 END_BADGES_TAG

-N.B Only works with unreleased dev version of mediagoblin (0.9.0)
+N.B Only works with mediagoblin 0.9.0 and later.

 ``mediagoblin-indexedsearch`` is a plugin for GNU Mediagoblin that adds support for searching media.